sudhakar3697/awesome-electron-alternatives/README.md

 ### [Xojo](https://www.xojo.com)
 * [Xojo](https://documentation.xojo.com/getting_started/using_the_xojo_language/index.html): Object-Oriented Programming, Build Native, Cross-Platform Apps.Rapid application development for Desktop, Web, Mobile & Raspberry Pi.

+### 8th™
+* [8th](https://8th-dev.com/index.html): 8th™ is a secure, robust, cross-platform, and  fun programming language.
+8th lets you use your preferred platform to write and test your code.
+With one click, you generate the executables for any platform 8th supports, from any platform it supports.

 ## 📖 Related work
 * [Awesome-electronjs-hacking](https://github.com/doyensec/awesome-electronjs-hacking): A curated list of awesome resources about Electron.js (in)security
+* [Positron](https://github.com/kendofriendo/positron): List of electron apps so I can avoid them, and some alternatives to use instead
-* [Awesome Alternatives to Electron Apps](https://github.com/konchunas/awesome-alternatives-to-electron-apps): Electron is an application platform which spreads like a cancer in software development world making your immensely powerful computer feel slow and laggy.
-Sometimes apps made in Electron are useful, though.
-This list contains good alternatives to an memory hungry eco-unfriendly Electron software.
+* [Awesome Alternatives to Electron Apps](https://github.com/konchunas/awesome-alternatives-to-electron-apps): Good alternatives to an memory hungry eco-unfriendly Electron software.
 * [Comparison of Browser Engines](https://en.wikipedia.org/wiki/Comparison_of_browser_engines): A browser engine (also known as a layout engine or rendering engine) is a core software component of every major web browser.
 The primary job of a browser engine is to transform HTML documents and other resources of a web page into an interactive visual representation on a user's device.
 Besides "browser engine", two other related terms are commonly used: "layout engine" and "rendering engine".
 In theory, layout and rendering (or "painting") could be handled by different engines.
 In practice, however, these components are tightly coupled and rarely encountered on their own outside of the browser engine.
-* [Positron](https://github.com/kendofriendo/positron): List of electron apps so I can avoid them, and some alternatives to use instead
-* [Web To Desktop Framework Comparasion](https://github.com/Elanis/web-to-desktop-framework-comparison): This repository was made to create an objective comparison of multiple framework that grant us to "transform" our web app to desktop application formats.
+* [Web To Desktop Framework Comparasion](https://github.com/Elanis/web-to-desktop-framework-comparison): Objective comparison of multiple framework that grant us to "transform" our web app to desktop application formats.
-* [8th](https://8th-dev.com/index.html): 8th lets you use your preferred platform to write and test your code.
-With one click, you generate the executables for any platform 8th supports, from any platform it supports!.
 * [CEF](https://bitbucket.org/chromiumembedded/workspace/repositories/): Chromium Embedded Framework (CEF).
-A simple framework for embedding Chromium-based browsers in other applications.
+A simple framework for embedding Chromium-based browsers in other applications written in Java, .Net/Mono, Delphi, Go, Python, Avalonia/WPF.

 ## 📚 Notes
-* This list is provided for informational purposes.
+This list is provided for informational purposes.
 The inclusion of any programming language or tool as an alternative to electron-js does not imply endorsement or recommendation.
 Users are advised to conduct their own research before choosing a programming language or alternative to electron-js for their specific needs.
 That said, consider these alternatives:
 * **[HTA/HTML Application](https://en.wikipedia.org/wiki/HTML_Application):** *"HTML Application or "HTA" is a Microsoft Windows program whose source code consists of HTML, Dynamic HTML, and one or more scripting languages supported by Internet Explorer, such as VBScript or JScript.
 The HTML is used to generate the user interface, and the scripting language is used for the program logic.
 An HTA executes without the constraints of the internet browser security model; in fact, it executes as a "fully trusted" application."*
 * **Progressive Web Apps:** [PWA](https://developers.google.com/web/progressive-web-apps/desktop), if your app doesn't require any platform interactions.
 For more info see this: [Blazor](https://visualstudiomagazine.com/articles/2019/09/26/blazor-future.aspx), [ElectronCGI](https://www.npmjs.com/package/electron-cgi) and this info *"Progressive Web Apps might not be able to replace every kind of native application, but they can be viable replacements for some apps written with the Electron web wrapper technology"* [here](https://www.androidpolice.com/2020/05/27/google-chats-desktop-application-is-now-a-progressive-web-app/).

 ##  ❤ Contributions
 awesome-electron-alternatives is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.